 This post is a move away from telling the stories of my ancestors and other relatives and telling a little of my own story, focusing on my years in primary school.

 The field of education, particularly early childhood education, has played an enormous part in my life.
-I thoroughly enjoyed my primary school experiences as a child and that shaped my choice of career in adult life.
-After I graduated secondary school, I went on to get a degree in education and specialised in early childhood teaching.
-I spent many years working in primary schools as a teacher, both in the State and Catholic education systems.
-I then moved to other roles, working in the field of learning difficulties and disabilities, before my retirement.
-You could say I've been 'at school' for most of my life!
+I loved school as a child, and those experiences shaped the career I chose as an adult.
+After finishing secondary school, I pursued a degree in education, specialising in early childhood teaching.
+For many years, I taught primary school classes across both the State and Catholic systems, before moving on to roles in learning difficulties and disabilities.
+You could say I've been "at school" for most of my life!

-My primary school life began in the early 1960s is a small beachside town named Bowen.
+My primary school life began in the early 1960s in the small beachside town of Bowen.

-My first and only primary school was St Mary's Catholic School.
-It had been established by the Sisters of St. Joseph in 1873, and was the very first Catholic School in the Diocese of Townsville.
+My first - and only - primary school was St Mary's Catholic School.
+Founded by the Sisters of St. Joseph in 1873, it was the first Catholic School in the Diocese of Townsville.

 Grades 1 & 2 at St. Mary's in 1966.
 I'm in the third row, fifth from the left

-When I started primary school back in 1965, my first classrooms were in an old wooden double-storey building across the street from our Church, commonly known as the Infant School, but it's correct name was Sancta Barbara Catholic School.
+When I started in 1965, my classrooms were in the old wooden double-storey building across from the Catholic Church.
+It was known as the Infant School or Sancta Barbara.

 The Infants School, St Mary's, Bowen - photo was probably taken in the 1950s

-In 1966, I was in Grade 2.
-Back then our school year was broken into three terms, with between 13 and 15 weeks per term.
+In the 1960s, the school year was broken into three terms, with terms lasting between 13 and 15 weeks.
 School holidays occurred in April, August and the the long school break was over December and January.
 (It wasn't until 1981 that the school year changed from three terms to four terms / two semesters.)

 There were two different versions of the school port.
 The one pictured here on the right, with a handle and two fasteners, was carried in your hand ....